 Under the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973, individuals with disabilities are provided reasonable accommodations to ensure equity and access to programs and facilities.
-Students are responsible for communicating their needs to the Academic Resource Center, the office that oversees disability support services, (202-687-8354; arc@georgetown.edu;) before the start of classes to allow time to review the documentation and make recommendations for appropriate accommodations.
-The University is not responsible for making special accommodations for students who have not declared their disabilities and have not requested an accommodation in a timely manner.
+Students are responsible for communicating their needs to the Academic Resource Center, the office that oversees disability support services, (202-687-8354; arc@georgetown.edu; ) before the start of classes to allow time to review the documentation and make recommendations for appropriate accommodations.
+The University is not responsible for making special accommodation in a timely manner.
 Also, the University need not modify course or degree requirements considered to be an essential requirement of the program of instruction.
 For the most current and up-to-date policy information, please refer to the Georgetown University Academic Resource Center website.
 Students are highly encouraged to discuss the documentation and accommodation process with an Academic Resource Center administrator.